On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Model and Analysis

+where $\Phi_H({\bf r},t)$ is the helical phase and $L_T({\bf r},t)$ is the transverse coordinate, whose explicit forms are to be found in the Appendix, Eqs.
+(A.18) and (A.19). }

-Although the field is assumed to be stationary and purely magnetic in the comoving frame, Lorentz transformation necessarily generates electric field components in the observer’s frame through relativistic $E$–$B$ mixing.
-We do not explicitly display these electric field components, as they play no dynamical role in the variability discussed here, which arises entirely from Lorentz mapping of magnetic field structure.
+Although the field is assumed to be stationary and purely magnetic in the comoving frame, Lorentz transformation necessarily give rise to electric field components in the observer’s frame through relativistic $E$–$B$ mixing.
+We do not explicitly display these electric field components, as they play no dynamical role in the variability discussed here, which arises entirely from Lorentz mapping of magnetic field structure. { The electric field components nevertheless remain an essential part of the covariant electromagnetic structure and are presented explicitly in Appendix A for completeness.
+Since the synchrotron emission and polarization signatures considered in this work are determined primarily by the projected magnetic field geometry, the transformed electric field does not introduce an independent variability timescale or modify the characteristic frequency associated with the Lorentz mapping of the magnetic structure.
+Consequently, the principal observational signatures discussed below are governed by the magnetic field components. }

-Interestingly, helical and transverse coordinates become time-dependent in the observer's frame due to the misalignment of the observer's and jet axis and relativistic $\Gamma$ boost:
+Interestingly, helical and transverse coordinates become time-dependent in the observer's frame due to the misalignment of the observer and jet axis and relativistic $\Gamma$ boost: {

-The explicit time dependence appearing in Eqs.
-(23-24) implies corresponding temporal variability of the magnetic-field components in the observer’s frame (see Eqs.
+} The explicit time dependence appearing in Eqs.
+(23-24) implies corresponding temporal variability of the magnetic field components in the observer’s frame (see Eqs.
 20-22).
 It seems, therefore, that a magnetic field which is stationary in the co-moving frame of a relativistic jet can nonetheless exhibit \emph{apparent time variability in the observer’s frame} as a direct consequence of Lorentz transformations.
-In the present Letter we demonstrate this effect explicitly, showing that force-free helical magnetic fields, although intrinsically steady in the co-moving frame, can produce apparent time variability solely due to their spatial structure, without invoking any intrinsic temporal evolution of the field.
+In the present Letter we demonstrate this effect explicitly, showing that force-free helical magnetic fields, although intrinsically steady in the co-moving frame, can produce apparent time variability solely due to their spatial structure, without invoking any intrinsic temporal evolution of the field.\\